syncfusion-content/maui-docs/MAUI/TimePicker/events.md

 ## Events in footer view

-In `SfTimePicker` footer view provides two events.
+In the `SfTimePicker` footer view provides two events.
 These events are not applicable while the footer view is not visible.

  * [`OkButtonClicked`]
  * [`CancelButtonClicked`]